Josee9988/project-template/README.md

 For the right maintenance of the CHANGELOG.md, we recommend this [VSCode extension](https://github.com/Josee9988/Changelog-and-Markdown-snippets) and the read and understanding of the [keep a changelog guide](https://keepachangelog.com/en/1.0.0/).
 Read and comment about it in this [dev.to post](https://dev.to/josee9988/the-ultimate-github-project-template-1264).
+We also recommend installing all the used bots.

 ---